cryptpad/documentation/www/en/_sources/how_to_contribute.rst.txt

 There are two ways to report bugs or issues:

-- Cryptpad's built in :ref:`support ticket system <user_support>` you can message instance administrators.
+- Cryptpad's built in :ref:`support ticket system <user_support>` where you can message instance administrators.
 These messages are encrypted like everything else on CryptPad.

 -  `Github issue tracker <https://github.com/xwiki-labs/cryptpad/issues/new/choose>`__ to file the issue publicly using the bug report template.
 (A Github account is needed to submit issues)